Kristina01111000/lavendersite/README.md

 - make needed changes
 - emailed her about copy, waiting on reply
-- meeting next week sometime, zoom
-- any day but thursday
 - fix footer
 - add images
 - update on the logo